GameCube accessories: Powerboard

 The Powerboard is a USB keyboard by Datel with a GameCube adapter for the online Phantasy Star games and for Action Replay codes.
 The keyboard without the adapter was released for the PlayStation 2.

 MAX Drive

 The MAX Drive consists of a dongle, USB cable, and a PC software disc, which allows the user to upload saved games from a memory card to a PC, to be stored there or sent over the Internet.

 MAX Memory

-The MAX Memory is a 128 Mb dongle by Datel that contains up to 2048 blocks of data.
+The MAX Memory is a 128 Mbit (16 MB) dongle by Datel that contains up to 2048 blocks of data.

 MAX Media Player

 The MAX Media Player allows videos and other downloadable media to be played on a GameCube.
 Movies and media are transferred to the included 1 GB Micro SD card, that is then inserted into a dongle for the GameCube and into memory card slot B. The kit also includes boot disc, SD adapter (for use on the Wii in GameCube mode), USB micro SD Card adaptor, and a small remote control for easy management.